 - Click on the link “Admit Card for UGC NET”.

-- View and save UGC NET Admit Card
+- View and save UGC NET Admit Card for future references.

-The UGC NET exam will be conducted in a total of 90 cities all across the country.
+UGC NET exam will be conducted in a total of 90 cities all across the country.
 Candidates will be required to select the test city of their choice according to their own preference.

 UGC NET 2017 Exam Pattern